slhommed/jenkins-buildpack/README.md

 If you have any ideas that can be added, you can [email me directly](mailto:lomov.as@gmail.com).

-May CI be with you!
+May CI be with you and may you be one with CI!